Optimal sequences for pairwise comparisons: the graph of graphs approach: Methodology

 \item Then three different perturbations of the items of consistent PCMs were used to get inconsistent matrices with three well-distinguishable inconsistency levels.
 These levels are denoted by weak, modest and strong given by Equations \ref{eq:9}, \ref{eq:10} and \ref{eq:11}.

 Where $\hat{a}^{weak}_{ij}$, $\hat{a}^{modest}_{ij}$ and $\hat{a}^{strong}_{ij}$ are the elements of the perturbed PCMs, $a_{ij}$ is the element of the consistent PCM, $a_{ij}\geq1$ (we only perturb the elements above one and keep the reciprocity of the matrices), and $\Delta_{ij}$ is uniformly distributed in the given ranges.
 This perturbation method is able to produce ordinal differences as well (when $\hat{a}_{ij}<1$).
-It is important to mention the fact that we account for the contrast that can be examined above and below $1$, thus our perturbed data is uniformly distributed around the original element on the scale presented by Figure~\ref{fig:1}, which also contains two examples.
+It is important to mention that we account for the contrast that can be examined above and below $1$, thus our perturbed data is uniformly distributed around the original element on the scale presented by Figure~\ref{fig:1}, which also contains two examples.
 Our perturbation method aims to provide three different and meaningful inconsistency levels and it is, indeed, correlated with the Consistency Ratio (CR), as it is shown in Figure~\ref{fig:2}.
-We tested several combinations of parameters, and found that these resulted in the most relevant levels of CR. \\
+We tested several combinations of parameters, and found that these resulted in the most relevant levels of CR, as the median CR value (based on a sample of 1000 matrices) is approximately 0.03, 0.065 and 0.1 for the weak, modest, and strong perturbations, respectively.
+We also ran the simulations with a modified perturbation method using lognormal errors in a multiplicative manner, however, they provided the exact same results and conclusions.
+For further details see Appendix~\ref{append:A}. \\

-\item We deleted the respective elements of the matrices in order to get the filling structure that we were examining, and applied the LLSM (and CREV in case of $n\leq5$) technique(s) to obtain the weights.
+\item We deleted the respective elements of the matrices in order to get the filling structure that we were examining, and applied the LLSM (and CREV in the case of $n\leq5$) technique(s) to obtain the weights.
 The certain models' Euclidean distances and Kendall's $\tau$ measures were computed with respect to the weights that were calculated from the complete inconsistent matrices.
 The analyzed filling in patterns included all of those that can be represented by connected non-isomorphic graphs with parameters $(n,e)$.

 \item We repeated steps 1-3 for $1 \ 000 \ 000$ times for every level of inconsistency (thus altogether we examined $3 \ 000 \ 000$ PCMs for a given $(n,e)$ pair).
 Finally, we saved the mean of Euclidean distances and Kendall's $\tau$ measures for the different filling in patterns. \end{enumerate}